Unilever Five Forces Analysis & Recommendations (Porter Model)

 Unilever’s business and industry depend on the response of consumers to its products.
 The influence of buyers on business performance is considered in this section of the Five Forces analysis.
 Unilever must address the following external factors that lead to the strong force of the bargaining power of customers:

-• Low switching costs (strong force)
+• Consumers’ low switching costs (strong force)

-• High quality of information (strong force)
+• High quality of information about consumer goods (strong force)

 • Small size of individual buyers (weak force)